hhandika/segui/website/docs/installation/install_binary.md

 ```

 :::tip
 We recommend using a combination of [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/install) and [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3) for easy navigation in the terminal.
 Windows terminal comes pre-installed on Windows 11.
 It is available on Microsoft Store for Windows 10 users.
-You can also use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the Linux version of SEGUL.
-Follow the Linux/WSL installation guideline for installing the Linux binary on WSL.
-Keep in mind that, if your data is big and it is in the Windows partition, WSL 1 will be 2-3 times faster than WSL 2.
-If you are using WSL 2, you should put your data in the Linux partition.
-Learn more about WSL [here](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).
 :::